New Mexico Plumbing License: How to Become a Plumber in New Mexico

 New Mexico Journeyman Plumber License

-After successfully completing a plumbing apprenticeship program, candidates need to seek approval from PSI Exams to take the journeyman licensing exam.
+After getting the required 4,000 hours of work experience, which typically takes about two years, working under the supervision of a licensed journeyman plumber, candidates need to seek approval from PSI Exams to take the journeyman licensing exam.
 Candidates must fill out an application and submit the signed affidavit documenting their work experience and classroom training.

 After approval, candidates may register online for the New Mexico Journeyman Licensing Exam or in person at a PSI examination center in Las Cruces, Santa Fe, Farmington, Albuquerque, or Roswell.
 The exam includes both written and practical sections, and candidates need to pay a combined $137.76 examination fee.